slack-samples/deno-simple-survey/README.md

 $ slack external-auth add-secret --provider google --secret GOOGLE_CLIENT_SECRET
 ```

-When prompted to select an app, choose the `(dev)` app only if you're running
+When prompted to select an app, choose the `Local` app only if you're running
 the app locally.

 #### Initiate the OAuth2 Flow